 What is GBS?

-Guillain-Barré syndrome is one of several Acute Inflammatory Demyelinating Poly(radiculo)neuropathies which affect the peripheral nerves.
+Guillain-Barré syndrome (GBS) is a rapid-onset autoimmune condition that damages the peripheral nervous system.
 This causes weakness and loss of sensation that usually recovers completely, or almost completely, after a few weeks or months.

 Is there more than one type of GBS?